What Is The Purpose of a Business Proposal?

 - Why should you receive this job, as opposed to your competitors?

-You should not begin writing your proposal until you are able to clearly answer each question.
+It would help if you did not begin writing your proposal until you can clearly answer each question.
 Throughout this guide, we’ll explain which questions should be answered straight and to the point, and which require more detail.
-Certain parts of the proposal give you the opportunity to explain what sets your business apart from your competitors, and why you are the ideal long-term partner for this specific client.
+Certain parts of the proposal allow you to explain what sets your business apart from your competitors, and why you are the ideal long-term partner for this specific client.

 Is Your Business Proposal Solicited or Unsolicited?